maticnetwork/matic.js/docs/content/v3/docs/get-started.md

 <div class="mt-20px mb-20px top-border"></div>

-As you can see maticjs makes very easy to interact with maticjs bridge with its simple APIS. **Let's create something awesome.**
+As you can see, with its simple APIs maticjs makes it very easy to interact with maticjs bridge. **Let's get started with creating something awesome**

 ### Some important links